Tourism funding and programs

 Destination British Columbia has a number of resources and opportunities available to assist you in growing and developing tourism in your region.

 BC Tourism Resiliency Network provides B.C. tourism businesses with meaningful one-on-one support to navigate the impact of the COVID-19 pandemic, adapt and work towards eventual recovery.

 The Climate Preparedness and Adaptation Strategy - preparing for climate change strengthens the sector’s ability to respond to extreme events like wildfires, flooding and heatwaves, as well as more gradual changes like water shortages and sea level rise.

 Tourism Emergency Management Committee (TEMC)

-TEMC created a Tourism Emergency Management Framework that supports four emergency management pillars: mitigation, preparedness, response and recovery.
+TEMC created a Tourism Emergency Management Framework (PDF, 1.57 MB) that supports four emergency management pillars: mitigation, preparedness, response and recovery.